 - Tokuno (Jikishinkage-ryu, Tokyo, 61)

 Hanshi became the top title you could get in the Butokukai and an age limit of 60 was set (that rule was broken in 1913 when kenshi including Naito Takaharu and Takano Sasaburo got it at an earlier age).
-Nowadays hanshi is still the highest title that can be achieved in kendo, with the very earliest you can get it being 54 years old.
+Nowadays hanshi is still the highest title that can be achieved in kendo, with the very earliest you can get it being 60 years old (I believe).

 Rokudan and above (六段〜十段)

 Starting from 1937 the grades rokudan and above began to be used.

 There were 5 kyudans, 5 hachidans, and 20 nanadans appointed at this time.
 However it was still common to use the shogo-title above godan, and not the dan.

 (Note struck-through sentence above.
 Although it seems as if rokudan could be awarded the only person that I have read about that claimed to have it was Noma Hisashi.
 I am pretty sure that, if it was awarded, it was very rare.)

 In 1957 it was decided to award grades as far as judan, and the following people received the honour: